coconutswallow/Guides/_playersguide/about-hawthorne.md

     scrolling="no">
 </iframe>

-<span class="image-caption">Zoomable Map of Faerûn showing the location of Hawthorne...</span>

 <span class="image-caption">Zoomable Map of Faerûn showing the location of Hawthorne.
-Map of Faerun by Wizards of the Coast, map edited with Hawthorne location by @salah_ad_din</span>
+Map of Faerun by Wizards of the Coast, edited with Hawthorne location by @salah_ad_din</span>

 ## Hawthorne Guild Rules